kvassAI/slate/source/includes/_intro.md

 You can also nest expand requests with the dot property.
 For example, requesting payments.payment_method on an order will expand the payments property into a list of Payment objects, and will then expand the payment method property into a full Payment Method object.

 You can expand multiple objects at once by identifying multiple items in the expand array, separated with commas.

+For example:

+`GET /orders/<order-id>/?expand=user,provider,items.product`

 ## Common Object fields